-Description: This adventive annual plant is prostrate, branching at the base and forming a more or less circular mat about 6" high or less.
+Description: This plant is a prostrate summer annual, branching at the base and forming a more or less circular mat up to 5" high.
 The stems are glabrous and either round or angular, occasionally forming side stems.
 There are whorls of 3-8 leaves at intervals along the stems.
 These leaves are up to 1½" long and ¼" across.
-They are linear or narrowly oblanceolate, smooth along the margin, and hairless.
+They are linear or linear-oblanceolate, smooth along their margins, and hairless.

 From the axils of the leaves, there are small whorls or clusters of 2-5 flowers.
 Each flower is about ¼" across, consisting of 5 petal-like sepals, no petals, 3-5 white stamens, and a large green ovary with a tiny tripartite style on top.
 The sepals are white or greenish white, often with pale green lines.
 The stamens are usually appressed against the walls of the ovary.
 The blooming period occurs from mid-summer through the fall, and lasts about 2 months.
 There is no noticeable floral scent.
 Each flower matures into a 3-valved seed capsule.
 Each valve of the capsule contains numerous small seeds that are reddish brown, shiny, and reniform.
 There are small ridges along the sides of the seeds, but they are hard to see without a magnifying glass.
 The root system consists of a taproot.
 This plant spreads by reseeding itself, and often forms colonies.

 Cultivation: This plant is typically found in full or partial sun, mesic to dry conditions, and sandy soil, although it can occur in other kinds of soil as well.
 Open disturbed sites are preferred because it is not competitive with taller vegetation.